chetanboradeone2n/devops-bootcamp-assignments/README.md

 - [Assignment 5 Testing](#assignment-5-testing)
 - [Testing the API](#testing-the-api)

-# Assignment 5 - Deploy the Flask Application On Bare Metal UTM Vagrant Using Nginx as Reverse Proxy
+#  Deploy the Flask Application On Bare Metal UTM Vagrant Using Nginx as Reverse Proxy

-The 5 builds on the assignment 4.
+Assignment 5 builds on Assignment 4.
 Here the flask application is deployed on bare metal UTM vagrant.
-Two api containers are created and nginx is used as a reverse proxy load balacer between the two flask application.
-Both of these flask applications are connected to the postgreSQL container.
+Two API containers are created and nginx is used as a reverse proxy load balancer between the two flask applications.
+Both of these flask applications are connected to the PostgreSQL container.

 ## Problem Statement
-In many applications, CRUD operations form the foundation of data management.
-The assignment 5 aims to simulate a real-world scenario where you containerise a versioned, environment-configurable RESTful API to manage student data using a PostgreSQL database.
-This application uses UTM vagrant as a tool for virtulazation bare metal.
+As applications grow and user traffic increases, a single server instance becomes a bottleneck and single point of failure.
+Assignment 5 aims to simulate a real-world scenario where you implement **load balancing** for a containerized RESTful API.
+The challenge is to distribute incoming requests across multiple Flask application instances using Nginx as a reverse proxy, while maintaining data consistency through a shared PostgreSQL database.
+This setup demonstrates high availability concepts and prepares the application for production-scale traffic using UTM Vagrant as a bare metal virtualization platform.

 ## What This Repository Solves
 This repository demonstrates how to implement load balancing for a Flask REST API using Nginx as a reverse proxy.